Booking Q3 2026 · 2 retainer slots open · Direct or via SI Paris ·Seoul

 There are three roles that become critical once Agentforce Communications goes live.
 Most telco organizations have none of them.

 Data Readiness Architect.
 Agentforce agents are only as good as the data they reason over.
 In telco, that means network inventory, provisioning status, billing history, and contract entitlements, often spread across BSS/OSS systems that predate Salesforce by a decade.
 Someone needs to own the Data Cloud layer: designing Data Streams, maintaining Data Model Objects, ensuring Identity Resolution rulesets produce clean Unified Individuals, and keeping Calculated Insights current enough to be useful in real-time agent decisions.
+With Agentforce Observability now surfacing behavioral drift, the Data Readiness Architect also needs to diagnose when degraded agent performance traces back to stale or incomplete data rather than a prompt or configuration problem.
 Most telco orgs have a Data Cloud admin.
-They don’t have a Data Readiness Architect who understands the full chain from source system to agent reasoning.
+They don’t have someone who owns that full diagnostic chain.

 What Retraining Actually Requires